osmandapp/docs/content/osmand/plugins/wikipedia.md

 In the **Android** version, the Wikipedia data to download per region can be opened, as follows:

-1. Go to:

-&nbsp;&nbsp;&nbsp;&nbsp;{% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.regions %}
+1. Go to: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.regions %}

 2. Select the required region.
 Once the region is opened, the Wikipedia data will be among other packages.

 To view what data is already downloaded, go to:

 {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.download_tab_local %} → {% data variables.android-values.download_wikipedia_maps %}

 ![Download Wikipedia in Android](/assets/images/plugins/wikipedia/download_wikipedia_android2.png)